drandand/map-reduce/cpp/README.md

 ## bash scripts

 ## [build.sh](build.sh)
-Script to build an executable on Linux (including WSL2) using nvcc and gcc.
-As of this writing, nvcc 12.5 is the latest version available within the CUDA toolkit and is not compatible with gcc version 14 or later.
-This will result in a single executable file named "basic" which can be removed using the clean.sh script.
+Script to build the two executables on Linux (including WSL2) using gcc.
+This will result in a two executables files, "test_vec" and "vec_ops" which can be removed using the clean.sh script.

 ## [clean.sh](clean.sh)
 Script to remove products generated when running build.sh.

 ## [test.sh](test.sh)
+Runs a collection of canned test cases with vector lengths containing between 10 and 100,000,000 elements, stepped by powers of 10 between each test case.

 ## windows scripts

 ## [build.bat](build.bat)
-Script to build an executable on a Windows host using nvcc and msvc (cl).
-This will generate and executable file, "basic.exe" and some intermediate files, all of which can be removed using clean.bat.
+Script to build an executable on a Windows host using msvc (cl).
+This will result in a two executables files, "test_vec.exe" and "vec_ops.exe" and some intermediate files, all of which can be removed using clean.bat.

 ## [clean.bat](clean.bat)
 Script to remove the products generated when running build.bat.

 ## [test.bat](test.bat)
+Runs a collection of canned test cases with vector lengths containing between 10 and 100,000,000 elements, stepped by powers of 10 between each test case.